ReadSprintReading RetentionHow to Retain Nonfiction Books

 How do I retain nonfiction books better?

-Use a shorter post-reading loop: summary, takeaways, questions, and spaced review.
+Use a shorter post-reading loop: summary, key takeaways, active recall questions, and spaced review.
 That keeps the structure of the book accessible without rereading everything.

 Should I take notes on every nonfiction book?

 No. Selective review is better.
-Keep more detailed notes and recall prompts for books tied closely to your work, goals, or recurring problems.
+Save deeper notes and recall prompts for books tied closely to your work, goals, or recurring problems.

 What is the biggest reason nonfiction fades so fast?